reblex/comment/README.md

 ==================================

-Anax comment module.
+Anax comment module with user and admin integration.

-Usage
+Installation
 ------------------

-Short examples on how to use the module comment.
+Stand in